logo

 How is C Lydian different from C major?

 C Lydian has a raised 4th (F♯) while C major has a perfect 4th (F).
-Otherwise, the two scales are identical.
+Aside from this difference, the two scales share the same notes.

 What is the parent scale of C Lydian?

 G major.
-C Lydian uses the same notes as G major, but starts on its fourth degree (C).
+C Lydian uses the same notes as G major, but starts on its 4th degree (C).

 Summary: C Lydian Scale